Tenzro Testnet is live. Get testnet TNZO

 Tier 2: Network Service Fees

 AI inference and TEE service payments flow from users to providers.
-The network collects a 0.5% commission on these payments, distributed as:
+The fee is split across three recipients:

 5. API Surface